How we use and protect your personal data

 Information we collect about you

-With regard to each of your visits our internal and external sites we may automatically collect the following information:
+With regard to each of your visits to our internal and external sites we may automatically collect the following information:

 - technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and